Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Results

 \subsection{Deep learning}

 Figure~\ref{fig_results_model}a shows the results obtained for the DL encoder model trained on 30-second window and DeepHHF which was trained on the entire 24-hour-long recording.
 When training on individual 30-second windows, the DL model yielded an area under the receiver operating characteristic curve (AUROC) of 0.77.
+In this encoder-only setting, to establish a baseline representing a standard short-term clinical ECG spot-check, the model's performance was evaluated using a single 30-second segment extracted exactly one hour into the recording for each patient, ensuring a recording-level comparison.
 When adding the sequential transformer head to the trained encoder in order to train the model over the full 24-hour recording, DeepHHF achieved AUROC=0.80.
 When separating between recordings belonging to male and female patients, AUROC remained 0.80 for both groups.
 The performance of the DeepHHF model was compared with that of the PCP-HF score~\cite{Khan201910-YearPopulation} for HF risk prediction, as recommended by the 2022 AHA/ACC/HFSA guidelines~\cite{Heidenreich20222022Guidelines}.
 The PCP-HF score classification performance had an AUROC=0.74 (Figure~\ref{fig_results_model}b), which was significantly (\textit{p}-value $<0.05$) lower than the DeepHHF AUROC.
 All performance reported are for the test set.
+Moreover, precision-recall curves for the different reported models are shown in Supplementary Fig. 8.

+To investigate whether comorbidities were relied upon as shortcut features, a stratified subgroup analysis was performed.
+AF was selected as the most prominent potential shortcut feature due to its distinct ECG patterns.
+After patients with a prior AF or flutter diagnosis were excluded, DeepHHF was evaluated on an AF-absent subgroup (n=3,139).
+Strong discriminative performance was maintained (AUROC 0.82; 95\% CI: 0.79-0.84; Supplementary Fig. 11), confirming that predictive value is not strictly dependent on this prominent shortcut feature.

 To evaluate whether incorporating demographic and comorbidity history variables from the TLHE dataset could improve model performance, these were combined with the DeepHHF score as input to a logistic regression classifier.
-Incorporating the patient variables listed in Table~\ref{tab1} resulted in an AUROC of 0.82 (Extended Data Figure~\ref{ext_fig_results_model_vars}a).
-Similarly, augmenting the DeepHHF score with the variables used to compute the PCP-HF score also yielded an AUROC of 0.82 (Extended Data Figure~\ref{ext_fig_results_model_vars}b).
+Incorporating the patient variables listed in Table~\ref{tab1} resulted in an AUROC of 0.82 (Supplementary Fig. 7a).
+Similarly, augmenting the DeepHHF score with the variables used to compute the PCP-HF score also yielded an AUROC of 0.82 (Supplementary Fig. 7b).